Cuban Coffee: A Brief History In A Cup

 Making the Famed Cuban Coffee

-You will need a few items to pull it off correctly.
-First and foremost, you’ll need some finely ground Cuban coffee, like Café Bustelo.
-A three-cup Moka pot is also a necessity and can be purchased on Amazon.
-Granulated sugar, a few espresso cups to make the frothy luscious espuma that makes Cuban coffee so good.
+A three-cup Moka pot is also a necessity and can be purchased on Amazon in the link above.
+Granulated sugar and a few espresso cups to make the frothy luscious espuma that makes Cuban coffee so good.
 I have a full recipe at the bottom of this article that makes two cafecito cups.

 How to Make Cuban Coffee at Home